RobeDM/LIBIRWLS/README.md

     /System/Library/Frameworks/Accelerate.framework/Frameworks/vecLib.framework/Versions/Current/

-⋅⋅⋅The folder may change depending on the OS X version, you can use the command find to find out the location:
+    The folder may change depending on the OS X version, you can use the command find to find out the location:

     sudo find /System/Library/ -name "libBLAS.dylib"
     sudo find /System/Library/ -name "libLAPACK.dylib"

-⋅⋅⋅These libraries are not in a library path, you need to put a copy of them in the folder /usr/local/lib
+    These libraries are not in a library path, you need to put a copy of them in the folder /usr/local/lib

  - The alternative is to download both libraries, compile them and put the libraries in the library path.[In this link](https://pheiter.wordpress.com/2012/09/04/howto-installing-lapack-and-blas-on-mac-os/) you can find simple and detailed instructions to do that.